ScottyB55/StackInspectors/README.md

 ## config.json

+\*You will need to create a config.json after you clone the repository in order for the code to run.

-"use_real_lidar": set false if we want to use the simulated lidar "use_gui": set true if we want the GUI.
-Typically use this on SITL or simulated flights, but not on real flights "use_mavproxy": set true we want to do SITL or the real life drone.
-Set false if we want the pure python simulation "target_distance": set this to something like 5.0, this is how far the drone will follow the wall "use_set_attitude": set this to false so we use the set velocity function instead of the set attitude function.
+`use_real_lidar`: set false if we want to use the simulated lidar

+`use_gui`: set true if we want the GUI.
+Typically use this on SITL or simulated flights, but not on real flights

+`use_mavproxy`: set true we want to do SITL or the real life drone.
+Set false if we want the pure python simulation

+`target_distance`: set this to something like 5.0, this is how far the drone will follow the wall

+`use_set_attitude`: set this to false so we use the set velocity function instead of the set attitude function.
 Set attitude has issues.

+See example-config.json as a guide.

 ## Drone_Controller.py